valentin-marquez/vlc-rpc/README.md

 5. If issues persist, try the reconnect button in settings

 ### Q: How do I close/exit the app?
-**A:** Right-click the app icon in your system tray and select "Exit".
+**A:** Right-click the app icon in your system tray (Windows/Linux) or menu bar (macOS) and select "Exit".
 Or use the close button in the main window.

 ### Q: Where is it installed?
-**A:** By default, the app installs to `%LOCALAPPDATA%\VLC Discord RP`.
+**A:** Default installation locations:
+- Windows: `%LOCALAPPDATA%\VLC Discord RP`
+- macOS: `/Applications/VLC Discord RP.app`
+- Linux: `/opt/vlc-discord-rp` or `/usr/bin/vlc-discord-rp`

 ### Q: Does it work on Mac/Linux?
 **A:** Yes!
-Version 3.0 now includes proper Mac and Linux builds with native installers.
+Version 3.0 fully supports Windows, macOS, and Linux with native installers for each platform.

 ### Q: How much of my privacy am I giving up?
 **A:** Only the title, artist, album info, and cover art from your media files are shared - and only with your Discord friends.
 We don't collect any data.
-Also, you can pause the sharing via the tray icon menu.
+Also, you can pause the sharing via the tray/menu bar icon.

 ### Q: I found a bug!
 **A:** That's not a question, but I respect your enthusiasm.
 Please open an issue on GitHub with details about what went wrong.